dd32/td-gh-ex/README.txt

 == About Anarcho Notepad ==

 	Inspired by the idea of anarchy, I designed this theme for your personal blogs and diaries.
 This theme is perfect for writers and artists.
-Anarcho Notepad can be easily customized.
-It utilizes latest HTML 5, CSS3 and wordpress native functions for creating the awesomeness that looks good on every browser.
-I’m constantly adding new features to this theme to allow you to personalize it to your own needs.
-If you want a new feature or just want to be able to change something just ask me and I would be happy to add it for you.
-I would like to thank you for your support, visit the Theme URI for the update history, and Enjoy!
+"Anarcho Notepad" can be easily customised and already translated to different languages.
+It utilises latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
+I’m constantly adding new features to this theme to allow you to personalise it to your own needs.
+If you want a new feature or just want to be able to change something just ask me and I would be happy to add it.
+I'm glad to present you the Most Anarchist WP-Theme Of All!
+Enjoy!

 == Copyrights for Resources used in this theme.